The SMS provides support for faculty by:

 - consulting with faculty concerning the most appropriate software to use for multimedia, web or video presentations!

 Student video project resources

-This pdf file provides a list of the type of video projects that could be used in various coursework.
-For inspiration on what type of multimodal project to assign to your students, read this.
+This webpage provides inspiration for the type of video projects that could be used in various coursework.

 Student video project basics (PDF)